-The courses offered in the English program meet the needs of the discipline(s) and the students in many ways.
-For example:
+The courses offered in the English program meet the needs of the discipline(s) and the students in a number of different ways:

-- Our developmental composition courses prepare students for transfer-level composition courses as well as any courses and careers which require reading, writing, listening, and speaking. - We offer transfer-level composition, literature, and film studies classes that count towards a degree at UC and CSU campuses.
-We know that our students do transfer to 4-year universities, though we have no data, demonstrating that these courses are meeting the needs of our students.
+oFirst, our developmental composition courses prepare students for transfer-level composition courses as well as any courses and careers which require reading, writing, and speaking.

+oSecond, we offer many transfer-level composition, literature, and film studies classes that count towards a degree at UC and CSU campuses.
+We know that our students do transfer to 4-year universities, though we have no follow-up data, demonstrating that these courses are meeting the needs of our students.
 Our courses are articulated with the UC and CSU, and therefore by definition in alignment with general education requirements at major universities.
-These factors demonstrate that our course offerings are meeting the needs of the discipline. - A number of students each year earn certificates of proficiency in disciplines that require completion of composition courses.
-(Again, we have been unable to get
+These factors demonstrate that our course offerings are meeting the needs of the discipline.

+oThird, a number of students each year earn certificates of proficiency in various disciplines that require completion of composition courses.
+(Again, we have been unable to get the data).
+Additionally, several English courses are offered as Humanities electives in the same programs.

-- the data).
-Additionally, several English courses are offered as Humanities electives in the same programs. - We assume that some English majors earn AA degrees, though, again, we have no data.
-We offer the three core courses for the AA requirement, and offer several literature classes from which prospective English majors choose. - 2.
-State how the program has remained current in the discipline(s). - Our department is currently going through the program review process, which creates an opportunity for us to evaluate our offerings and program. - Both full- and part-time faculty regularly attend workshops on improving pedagogy and methodology in the teaching of English. - During the 2003-4 academic year, both full- and part-time faculty conducted and participated in teaching demonstrations at regular department meetings. - Members of the department participated in the Language Arts Project and shared their knowledge and findings with other faculty. - In the past two years we have updated all of our basic courses: ENGL 826, ENGL 836, ENGL 100, ENGL 110, ENGL 165, and ENGL 400.
-Two new elective courses have been added: ENGL 200, LIT 205. - We regularly update our texts to reflect current, relevant topics and multicultural perspectives. - 3.
-All course outlines in this program should be reviewed and, if appropriate, revised every six years.
+oFinally, we assume that some English majors earn AA degrees, though, again, we have no data.
+We offer the three core courses for the AA requirement, and offer several literature classes from which prospective English majors choose.

+- 2. State how the program has remained current in the discipline(s). - 3.
+Our department is currently going through the program review process. - 4.
+Both full- and part-time faculty regularly attend workshops centered around pedagogy, methodology, and the teaching of English. - 5.
+Both full- and part-time faculty conduct and participate in teaching demonstrations at regular department meetings. - 6.
+Members of the department participated in the Language Arts Project, and shared their knowledge and findings with other faculty. - 7.
+We have updated all basic courses: ENGL 826, ENGL 836, ENGL 100, ENGL 110, ENGL 165, and ENGL 400. - 8.
+We are using updated texts to reflect current, relevant topics and multicultural perspectives.

+3. All course outlines in this program should be reviewed and, if appropriate, revised every six years.
 If this has not occurred, please list the courses and present a plan for completing the process.
+Some of the literature courses offered in the catalog have not been updated.
+The department is currently in the process of reviewing our literature classes, updating the ones which will be offered in the near future, and banking others which will not.

-We have removed LIT 144 (History and Development of American Musical).

-We have banked LIT 105 (The Bible as Literature); LIT 302 (Masterpieces of Classical and European Literature II); and LIT 431 (Mythology).
+Courses that have been removed: LIT 144 (History and Development of the American Musical) Courses that have been banked: LIT 105 (The Bible as Literature); LIT 302 (Masterpieces of Classical and European Literature II); LIT 431 (Mythology)